david-webber/david-webber/README.md

     ......................',,;'...........................................................................................................................

 ### Hi there, I'm [Dave](https://github.com/david-webber) 🤘
-I'm a full stack web developer from the South of England UK & this is where my personal projects come to die.
+I'm a full stack web developer from the south of England, UK & this is where my personal projects come to die.

 Here, have some tech icons to look at:
 ## Favourites 😍